-How do they handle multiple line markings - like the white and temporary yellow lines on the Tulla at the moment?
-Do the current vehicles manage to correctly track the one set continuously, or do they end up driving all over the place?
+How do they handle multiple line markings?
+Do the current vehicles manage to correctly track the one set continuously?

 This is actually part of what we are trying to find out with trials like this.
 For the most part the cars we tested read the lines pretty well when they were white, but sometimes struggled with the yellow markings.

-Are there any that have done 500,000 kilometres in the real world without problems?
+Have any driverless cars done 500,000 kilometres in the real world without problems?